 - 1. Cover letter, including name, telephone number, and address of the firm. - 2.
-Table of contents. - Background information about the proposer, including technical qualifications and licenses.
+Table of contents. - 3.
+Background information about the proposer, including technical qualifications and licenses.
 Description of the proposer's business; i.e., individual, partnership, joint venture, etc., and list of subcontractors to be used. - 4.
 Description of the proposer's experience.
 A list of similar design services and project descriptions undertaken by the proposer (preferably with proposed project personnel), with beginning and ending dates, and name, address, phone number, fax number, and e-mail address of a contact person for each reference. - 5.
 Organization chart showing proposed management and project team. - 6.
 Complete list of personnel, including subcontractors that will be dedicated to this project. - 7.
 Assigned personnel background, experience, and job title/classification. - 8.
 Proposed scope of work including the proposer's understanding and approach to the project. - 9.
 Detailed project schedule. - 10.
 Fee proposal shall include breakdown of labor hours by employee billing classification, expense reimbursement schedule that includes cost of non-labor and sub-consultant services.
 Fee proposal shall be broken down by major tasks.
 All columns and rows shall have totals. - 11.
-Hourly billing rates for personnel to be assigned to the project.

-12. Miscellaneous Other Information.
+Hourly billing rates for personnel to be assigned to the project. - 12.
+Miscellaneous Other Information.
 Respondents shall thoroughly review the contents of this Proposal and shall submit all supplemental information, required in this section of miscellaneous information.
-In addition, the Proposer should also review the following: Draft LESJWA Contract Agreement, as well as, <a href="DWR Exhibit D Standard Guidelines for Proposition 84 Funding.
-The respondent must identify any exceptions to that draft agreement as an element of the Proposal submitted for review and consideration.
+In addition, the Proposer should also review the following: Draft LESJWA Contract Agreement, the respondent must identify any exceptions to that draft agreement as an element of the Proposal submitted for review and consideration.